This article has been updated.

 They concluded: “Risk stratification-based treatment of Covid-19 outpatients as early as possible after symptom onset with the used triple therapy, including the combination of zinc with low dose hydroxychloroquine, was associated with significantly less hospitalisations and five times fewer all-cause deaths.”

-Zelenko et al. said that their findings need to be validated in prospective controlled clinical trials.
+The three scientists said their findings need to be validated in prospective controlled clinical trials.
 They added that only outcome data for the untreated control group based on public reference was available and they did not have access to information about other patient characteristics, clinical symptoms, etc.

 They point out that they are drawing no conclusions about the efficacy and safety of the triple therapy if it were to be used for severely ill hospitalised patients.